 Benefits Of Having Higher ‘T’

-Before we dive into some of the ingredients that have been medically proven as true testosterone boosters, let’s look at why men might want to increase their “T” in the first place.
+Before we dive into some of the ingredients that have been medically proven as true testosterone boosters and the dose at which they have been proven, let’s look at why a man might want to increase his “T” in the first place.

 To help you separate myth from reality, we’ve put together some of the most common questions in a brief “Testosterone FAQ” …

 Testosterone is known as the “male sex hormone” because it directly influences a man’s libido, i.e. his sexual appetite.
 Numerous studies have shown a clear relationship between sex drive and testosterone levels.
 Men (and women) with lower “T” levels typically show less desire for sexual activity.

 Testosterone plays an important role in building muscle mass.
 More specifically, the hormone increases protein synthesis, which in turn boosts muscle mass.
 Thus, higher levels of testosterone can naturally lead to more energy and greater muscle growth.

 Yes, possibly.
 We know that testosterone helps with fat distribution.
 When the hormone levels are low, your body does not distribute fat as optimally as it should.
 This can lead to excess fat on various parts of your body.
 Conversely, higher levels of testosterone can result in a leaner, more sculpted figure, particularly if you are active.